 One would think that most of the pressure is on women, but men have to be just as diligent in their research so that they do not offend or embarrass.

 Dave and I recently sat down to discuss the differences between general men and women travel for TripIt and since starting the discussion, we keep coming up with more and more ideas where travel differs for each gender.

 With TripIt highlighting women’s travel and safety this summer, we thought that this would be a great time to talk about travel etiquette in the Middle East for both men and women.

 It’s one of the most confusing places to travel when it comes to customs and traditions, but when you follow a few simple rules, it is one of the most rewarding destinations on the planet.

 Etiquette in the Middle East

-It is important to follow traditional dress code when traveling to the Middle East.
+It is important to follow the traditional dress code when travelling to the Middle East.
 We’re not saying go out and buy everything the locals are wearing, but we do suggest dressing modestly.